Bank Accounts for Businesses in South Carolina

 A First Bank business debit or credit card keeps your finances in the palm of your hands.
 Many businesses require a lot of transactions and we make it quick and easy to make the purchases you need to keep your business moving.
 Buy supplies, take a client out to lunch or place an inventory order over the phone with ease.

 Best of all, you can earn great rewards for doing so.
-Earn points for money spent on qualified purchases with your enrolled First Bank Debit Card with Rewards‡‡ or First Bank Credit Card with Rewards§§ and choose from a selection of gift cards, travel benefits, merchandise and more.
+Earn points for money spent on qualified purchases with your enrolled First Bank Debit Card with Rewards‡‡ or First Bank Credit Card with Rewards§§ and choose from a selection of gift cards, travel benefits, cash back, merchandise and more.

 Each card comes complete with many benefits: